benmwilson/MMaFS/file-system/readme.md

 ### Makefile
 You must use the provided Makefile to compile the source code.
 Navigate to the root directory and open a terminal, type `make.exe` to compile the source code.

-You will now have create_fs.exe and fs.exe which you can use to run the implementation.
+You will now have `create_fs.exe` and `filesystem.exe` which you can use to run the implementation.

 More information on Makefiles can be viewed [here](https://makefiletutorial.com/).